synthetichooman/vault/protocol.md

           "component": "build.py",
           "summary": "Extended data model with 'category' field.", "details": "Updated the build script to process a new 'category' field from info.txt (top, bottom, etc.) and added a corresponding 'data-category' attribute to each product in the HTML for future filtering enhancements."
+        },
+        {
+          "type": "feature",
+          "component": "build.py",
+          "summary": "Added interactive Easter egg with multi-platform trigger.", "details": "Implemented a Matrix-style animation Easter egg.
+On desktop, it's triggered by the Konami keyboard code.
+For mobile, it uses a more robust 13-tap trigger on non-interactive elements.
+This foundational script can be extended for future Easter eggs or redirects."
         }
       ]
     }